Tokyo subway sarin attack: Chemical weapon production

 Tsuchiya had established a small laboratory in their Kamikuishiki complex in November 1992.
 After initial research (done at Tsukuba University, where he had previously studied chemistry), he suggested to Hideo Murai – a senior Aum advisor who had tasked him with researching chemical weapons in November 1992, out of fear that the cult would soon be attacked with them – that the most cost-effective substance to synthesize would be sarin.

-He was subsequently ordered to produce a small amountwithin a month, the necessary equipment had been ordered and installed, and 10–20 g of sarin had been produced via synthetic procedures derived from the five-step DHMP process as originally described by IG Farben in 1938, and as used by the Allies after World War II.
+Murai was subsequently ordered to produce a small amount.
+Within a month, the necessary equipment had been ordered and installed, and 10–20 g of sarin had been produced via synthetic procedures derived from the five-step DHMP process as originally described by IG Farben in 1938, and as used by the Allies after World War II.

 After this small quantity had been produced, Murai ordered Tsuchiya to produce about 70 t – when Tsuchiya protested, noting that this level of scaling was not feasible in a research laboratory, a chemical plant was ordered to be built alongside the biological production facility in the Fujigamine district of Kamikuishiki, to be labeled Satyan-7 ('Truth').
 The specialized equipment and substantial chemicals needed to run the facility were purchased using shell companies under Hasegawa Chemical, a chemical company already owned by Aum.
 At the same time, in September 1993, Asahara and 24 other cult members traveled from Tokyo to Perth, Australia, bringing generators, tools, protective equipment (including gas masks and respirators), and chemicals to make sarin.

 After repurchasing chemicals confiscated by customs, the group chartered aircraft from Perth to Banjawarn Station, where they searched for uranium deposits to make nuclear weapons and may have tested the efficacy of the synthesized sarin on animals.
-They remained in Australia for eight days and attempted to return in October of the same year, but were denied visas – Banjawarn Station would be sold a year later.
+They remained in Australia for eight days and attempted to return in October of the same year, but were denied visas – Banjawarn Station was sold by Aum in October 1994 for ~AU$150,000 less than market rate.
+The new buyers noted that the previous owners wanted the property sold as soon as possible.
+The group left behind several drums of hazardous and toxic chemicals and empty bottles of sake strewn about the property.
+Following news of the subway attacks, the new owners became suspicious and contacted the Australian Federal Police, who inspected the property and found evidence of past chemical weapons testing.